nathanSeixeiro/wiz-cli/readme.md

-# wiz CLI
+# wiz setup generate CLI

-A CLI for wiz.
+                                                A cli for generate setup for our awesome projects!

 ## Customizing your CLI